filterAdaptive Groups

 Example settings configuration for an Adaptive Group

-Let's create an Adaptive Group with two conditions where if a subscriber meets either condition they will be added to the group.
+Let's create an Adaptive Group with two conditions.
+If a subscriber meets either condition, they will be added to the group.

 • Join Date is between 06/01/2025 to 06/30/2025